Notifications

 The Preparedness Survey of Albertans indicates that lack of information is a leading barrier to preparedness in the province.
 Break down this barrier by leveraging Be Prepared programming with your networks.
 These resources support your efforts in encouraging community members to take disaster risk reduction actions by providing:

-• an annual theme aligned across Alberta to simplify the call to action
+• a theme aligned across Alberta to simplify the call to action

 • ideas and information to support campaign planning